minprog/uva-prog-ink/30 Project/10 Assignment/10 Reading.md

 ## Learn PyGame

 Fortunately, PyGame is already installed in the Appliance.
 (If you are not using the Appliance, please make sure PyGame is running well *before* coming to class.
 It will take you some time.
 If you get in trouble, install the Appliance.)
-To get you started, follow this video, and try out PyGame.
-Copy the instructions from the video into your editor and try it out.
+To get you started, follow along with the [Pygame Basics](http://inventwithpython.com/pygame/chapter2.html) (Until the Animation paragraph) book chapter, and try out PyGame.

-<iframe width="420" height="315" src="https://www.youtube.com/embed/f_kFOFYdCiY" frameborder="0" allowfullscreen></iframe>

-Do note that we think `setDisplay` is not a great variable name, because it is inconsistent with all of standard Python!
-We'd rather call it `set_display`.
+To make your program work well, you will need to insert this line at the bottom of the game loop:

+	pygame.time.wait(10)

+This line will allow other programs than your game to use the processor.
+This includes stuff like gEdit, so it's nice to have that line!

 ## Required features of your game